papan2222/papan2222.github.io/blog/index.md

 Arriving at our final stop, Shirahama.

-Adventure World awaits with nature and animals to delight you.
+Next stop, Shirahama, the final station.
+Gateway to Adventure World—enjoy the wonders of nature and animals.

 ![今日のパンダ](/images/2025-0828-02.jpg)